Xeboc/hegemon/README.md

 Add an SPF `txt` record.
 The name should be `v=spf1 mx -all`.

-Set the reverse DNS with the server provider.
+Set the reverse DNS with the server provider to `mail.example.com`.

 For reference, see [this post](http://sealedabstract.com/code/nsa-proof-your-e-mail-in-2-hours/).
-Make sure to validate that it’s all workin by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
+Make sure to validate functionality by sending an email to <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a> and reviewing the report that will be emailed back to you.
 Also, visit [DKIMValidator.com](http://dkimvalidator.com/) for another test.

 ### 8. Miscellaneous Configuration

 Make sure to allow SMTP outbound mail with the server provider.
 Most providers have this turned off by default.
+Scaleway requires a hard boot of the server to change firewall rules and allow SMTP traffic.

 Sign in to the ZNC web interface and set things up to your liking.
 It isn’t exposed through the firewall, so you must first set up an SSH tunnel: